 Type of Funding

-The UNESCO Man and Biosphere (MAB) Programme is inviting young young researchers carrying out interdisciplinary research in line with UNESCO’s Man and the Biosphere (MAB) Programme, particularly those from developing countries, to apply for its 2019 MAB Young Scientists Awards.
+The UNESCO Man and Biosphere (MAB) Programme is inviting young researchers carrying out research on ecosystems, natural resources and biodiversity in line with UNESCO’s Man and the Biosphere (MAB) Programme, particularly those from developing countries, to apply for its 2020 MAB Young Scientists Awards.
 Priority is given to projects carried out in biosphere reserves.
-Applicants are strongly encouraged to take into account the priorities of the the MAB Strategy and Lima Action Plan for UNESCO’s MAB Programme and its World Network of Biosphere Reserves (LAP), which contributes to the achievement of the 2030 Agenda and its Sustainable Development Goals (SDGs).
+Applicants are strongly encouraged to take into account the priorities of the MAB Strategy and Lima Action Plan for UNESCO’s MAB Programme and its World Network of Biosphere Reserves (LAP), which contributes to the achievement of the 2030 Agenda and its Sustainable Development Goals (SDGs).
 Applicants should state how their research contributes to the research-related actions of the LAP and to the SDGs.

 The MAB Young Scientists Award Scheme aims to:

 - encourage young scientists, in particular those from developing countries, to use MAB research, project sites and biosphere reserves in their research;

 - encourage young scientists who already use such sites to undertake comparative studies in other sites in or outside their own country;

 - promote and encourage the exchange of information and experience among a new generation of scientists;